How to Prepare for a Seder

 The speaker will arrive approximately 45 minutes before the service to set up.
 For the most effective presentation, we ask the church or hosting group to provide some of the items, as it can be difficult for the speaker to transport all the materials needed.
 We’ve included visual instructions to give you an idea of what is needed.

 Because the congregation participates, a Seder often runs approximately two hours.
 Most churches take an hour or more to serve the food, eat, and cleanup the meal.
 Please allow sufficient time and inform your members if the service will be longer than usual.
 Our part of the presentation lasts over an hour.
 You might like to consider having a Communion service after the Seder.
-If you desire to have Communion, our preference is that the pastor or spiritual leader presides over the Lord’s Supper.
+If you choose to have Communion, our preference is for the pastor or spiritual leader to preside over the elements.
 These arrangements can be discussed when the Jews for Jesus missionary calls to confirm the details of the event.

 Songs on the atonement, the cross or the Lamb of God would be appropriate within the service.
 Unless the room is very small and intimate, make sure the leader has a microphone, preferably hands free.